 #5.
 Using Reminders

-The more you can remind yourself of your goal and maintain that mind state, the more successful you’ll be.
-Surround yourself with pictures of people with the body, strength or personality you desire.
+The more you can remind yourself of your goal and maintain a positive mind set, the more chances you have of being successful.
+Surround yourself with pictures of people with the body, health or confidence you desire.
 Put motivational quotes on your desk and fridge.
-The places you spend the most time throughout the day should be littered with images and words that reinforce your goals.
+The places you spend the most time throughout the day, should be filled with images and words that remind you of your goals.